zhouguiyun-uestc/FastFlow/README.md

 # FastFlow
 **Manuscript Title**: A fast and simple algorithm for calculating flow accumulation matrices from raster digital elevation models

-**Authors**: Guiyun Zhou, Zhongxuan Sun, Suhua Fu, Junjie Zhou
+**Authors**: Guiyun Zhou, Chenxi Lu,Zhongxuan Sun

 **Corresponding author**: Guiyun Zhou (zhouguiyun@uestc.edu.cn)

 This repository contains the implementation of the algorithms presented in the manuscript above.
 These implementations were used in performing the tests described in the manuscript.

 There is source code for every pseudocode algorithm with O(N) time complexity presented in the manuscript.
-All the code can be compiled using Visual Studio 2010.
-The result is a program called FastFlow.exe.
-The tool can be run under 64-bit Microsoft Windows.
+The codes can be compiled on both Windows and Linux platforms.

 FastFlow supports GeoTIFF file format through the GDAL library.
+GDAL 1.91 was used in our experiments.

 To use this program, first create a flow direction GeoTIFF file from raw unfilled DEM GeoTIFF file.